-Lagos Business School (LBS) is the graduate business school of Pan-Atlantic University and was founded on inspirations from the teachings of St Josemaria Escrivá, the founder of Opus Dei.
+Lagos Business School (LBS) is the graduate business school of Pan-Atlantic University, owned by the Pan-Atlantic University Foundation (PAUF), a non-profit foundation registered in Nigeria.
+LBS was founded on inspirations from the teachings of St Josemaria Escrivá, the founder of Opus Dei.
 LBS offers academic programmes, executive programmes and short courses (customised to specific company needs, as well as open-enrolment courses) in management.
 Its offerings have been accredited globally and ranked among the best in Africa, as it systematically strives to improve the practice of management on the continent.
 The business school’s efforts have been recognised by several world-class accreditations and rankings.
 Besides the quality bar set at world-standards, LBS programmes also stand out because of the emphasis on professional ethics and service to the community.

 Education at LBS is comprehensive, drawing on the experiences of a multinational faculty and participants.
 Learning is participant-centred and uses the case study method.
 Activities hold on the school’s purpose-built facilities which serve more than 3,000 participants yearly from indigenous and multinational companies.
 These attest to the expert teaching, the relevance of the programmes and the overall benefits derived from attending.

 LBS has a robust alumni association with more than 6,000 members.
 This asset base, as well as the close relationship with the corporate world, ensures that the programmes offered, as well as having international standards, also has local relevance.